sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

-कलहायमान[etc.](# "The Lalitāstavaratna of Durvāsas and the Mūkapañcaśati use such expressions profusely but one does not dislike them in these two masterly hymns.
-See also Āryastavaraja of a Tanjore Jagannātha (Vani Vilas edn.), another production in imitation of Durvāsas's Lalitāstavaratna.")These words are in themselves condensed metaphors and it is only after long Rūḍhi that they mean simply similarity'.
+कलहायमानetc.[^18], another production in imitation of Durvāsas's Lalitāstavaratna.")These words are in themselves condensed metaphors and it is only after long Rūḍhi that they mean simply similarity'.
 Till then the reader has to pass through another metaphor to understand the main imagery.
 While it must be accepted that it is highly diverting to have ever such novel words of comparison, one cannot blind oneself to the growing Aprasiddhi, involvedness and obscurity.

+[^18]: "The Lalitāstavaratna of Durvāsas and the Mūkapañcaśati use such expressions profusely but one does not dislike them in these two masterly hymns.
+See also Āryastavaraja of a Tanjore Jagannātha (Vani Vilas edn.

  Considering the way in which figures are expressed: Even very appropriate images are abused by strained expression, resorted to with special effort, for the sake of variety as well as metrical needs.
 If the poet gets a simile and gives it natural expression which is in harmony with Rasa, there is really effect and beauty in its employment.
 Poetry is after all not an argument to be somehow read and understood; it is something like a Mañjarī, as Bāṇa says.
 It has to leap to our heart on even the mere hearing of it.Even as their ideas, their expression also has to be beautiful.